itsmiir/noise/README.md

 - To enhance my own understanding by writing down (regurgitating) information I have learned.
 - To serve as a reference to me, in order to retain my knowledge.
 - To serve as a place for me to link people to if I want to explain a particular noise topic.

+The idea is for me to write documents as if I am explaining them to someone in order to help me understand these concepts better, which may have the useful side effect of making these documents useful to others.

 If you're here and you're not me, I hope this repository helps.
 You should start by reading `intro.md`.